dmonin/estimations/README.md

 You can try it online yourself to get an impression what it does: https://estimations.vercel.app/

+Note: All done in one evening, so don't expect too much, but maybe it's gonna be handy for you.

 ## How it works
 You can enter something like this:
 - My first prototype 4h #development